nabilk11/autosource-react-django/README.md

 # SneakerSource | Django-React Ecommerce Sneaker App
 This is a DJango React PostGreSQL application, that functions as an ecommerce platform for sneakers similar to the vein of a StockX type site.
+Currently still in development!

-## Pre-Planning Deliverables
+## Pre-Planning

 ### User Stories
 - As a user, I will be able to view the listings of different sneakers on the site.